Plastic Surgery: Top Questions

 1. Can I have a breast lift and implant done at the same time?

-It is best to do these operations separate.
-When a lift is performed, the skin is made tight, and wounds are closed under tension.
-Adding an implant adds even more force, which can add to larger, more noticeable scarring.
+It is best to do these operations separately.
+When a breast lift is performed, the skin is made tight, and wounds are closed under tension.
+Adding a breast implant adds even more force, which can add to larger, more noticeable scarring.
 The implant size you want may not be possible, since the lift makes it more difficult to close the wound.
-Usually the size of the lift must be reduced or the implant size has to be reduced.
+Usually, the size of the lift must be reduced or the implant size has to be reduced.

 It’s better to have two surgeries than to have one that yields less than stellar results due to compromises necessary to make it possible.
 Fewer risks to the health of your breast come into play when one surgery is handled at once.
 You will be happier with your results if you wait.